komposable/middleman-komponent/README.md

 Follow Middleman documentation to [Start a New Site](https://middlemanapp.com/basics/start-new-site/).

-Then, add middleman-komponent to you Gemfile:
+Then, add middleman-komponent to your Gemfile:

 ```ruby
 # Gemfile